-You can’t really produce more time per se as each of us are given 24 hours each day, but you can free up time.
+You can’t really produce more time per se as each of us is given 24 hours each day, but you can free up time.

 - Make a list of what you value and then review where you spend your time and make sure it lines up with what you say you value.

-- Then reduce the amount of time spent on the time wasting activities in the list above or cut out some activities altogether.
+- Then reduce the amount of time spent on the time-wasting activities in the list above or cut out some activities altogether.
 Start with the ones that don’t add any value to your life.

-By doing this, you’ll have time to focus on eco lifestyle activities (or other activities you enjoy) such as growing a herb garden, cooking and planting trees.
+By doing this, you’ll have time to focus on eco lifestyle activities (or other activities you enjoy) such as growing a herb garden, cooking, volunteering with conservation groups or planting trees.